-It was my second week in Taiwan, and a morning I had greatly anticipated.
-My sisters and I planned to visit our parent’s shrine and would leave early for the two-hour drive to the mountains.
+It was my second week in Taiwan and a morning I had greatly anticipated.
+My sisters and I planned to visit our parent’s shrine.
+We would leave early for the two-hour drive to the mountains.
 My excitement was dulled by a compelling sense of foreboding.
 What was up with me?

 I finished my protein bar and took the elevator downstairs to the lobby.
 It was a beautiful, crisp morning, and the sun shone brightly.
 Christina and Amy were dressed warmly and greeted me with smiles.